 I pair the Intensity Bra with a T1 Long Sleeved Shirt.
 The T1 series is my perennial go-to for colder weather high-output activities like alpine climbing and skiing because no matter how much I sweat, once I stop moving the fabric dries out fast so I stay warmer.
-And the adorable floral print really gets me.
 I always wear a simple long-sleeved crew because I hate having too much stuff around my neck when I add layers.
 So, if I wear a crew-style top, I can pair it with a mid-layer without choking myself from too much bulk around my neck.

 My mid-layer actually does double duty as a mid and outer layer.
-The Obsession Hoodie is lightly insulated and made of stretchy weather-protecting Schoeller.
-It has mapped insulation along the upper arms and chest to help keep warmth in while sitting at belays, and has unlined stretch Schoeller in high-abrasion zones like the forearms and shoulders.
+The Obsession Hoodie is lightly insulated and made of stretchy weather-protecting fabric.
+It has mapped insulation along the upper arms and chest to help keep warmth in while sitting at belays, and has panels of stretch soft shell for easy movement.

 For extra safety I carry a Spicy Jacket.
 It weighs next to nothing, and can easily be added on top of everything if I get cold at belays or (heaven forbid) have to overnight on a route.
 This might not work for everyone, but I have a Spicy Jacket in both a body hugging and loose fitting size.
 The body hugging size is great for adventures where I throw it on over a t-shirt, and the loose fitting size goes over a base and mid-layer at belays.

 The Constantia is about as light as I’d go for alpine climbing, I can’t layer long johns under these, so I like to be sure of a warm forecast.
 Versatile for alpine, cragging, or even bouldering, this pant is another cutting edge, no-one-else-is-doing-it, piece from MEC.
 It’s a technical soft shell pant, but made in a skinny silhouette.
-Fabricated from Schoeller, one of the most widely recognized and respected soft shell textiles available, it’s extra bombproof and has incredible 4-way stretch.
+It’s extra bombproof and has incredible stretch.
 Wearing them is kind of like wearing tear-resistant tights into the mountains.